aimerou/awesome-ai-papers/README.md

 :arrow_double_up: (Trend): 5 to 50 citations, innovative contribution and growing adoption.

-:newspaper: (Important Article): decisive work that was not accompanied by a research paper.
+:newspaper: (Decisive Article): decisive work that was not accompanied by a research paper.

 ----